Why Canterbury – Why Christchurch?

 All old stations had a variety of functional objects, water towers, signal boxes, platforms, sheds, all of different shapes in a happy jumble.
 All this grew naturally and continually in the life of the station era.

-This is the kind of architectural character you see when you look across at the museum from the existing station, the platform with a replica of Pilgrim (the earliest locomotive to haul a passenger train in NZ) on display with her carriage, a verandah and café and shop.
+This is the kind of architectural character you see when you look across at the museum from the existing station, the platform, a verandah and café and shop.

 Next are the main entry doors with a sloping glass roof foyer rising to the upper display areas and offices.
 This entry foyer has stairs and a lift.
 To the right will be a modest two story building housing a display on the lower floor, and then on the upper level, the management areas.